Rope-a-dope

-The rope-a-dope is a boxing fighting technique in which one contender leans against the ropes of the boxing ring and draws non-injuring offensive punches, letting the opponent tire himself out.
-This gives the former the opportunity to then execute devastating offensive punches to help them win.
+The rope-a-dope is a boxing fighting technique in which one contender leans against the ropes of the boxing ring to draw non-injuring offensive punches in an effort to tire their opponent out and, while they are on the ropes, try to execute devastating offensive punches.
 The rope-a-dope is most famously associated with Muhammad Ali in his October 1974 Rumble in the Jungle match against world heavyweight champion George Foreman in Kinshasa, Zaire.

 Technique

-The rope-a-dope is performed by a boxer assuming a protected stance (in Ali's classic pose, pretending to be trapped and lying against the ropes, which allows some of the punch's energy to be absorbed by the ropes' elasticity rather than the boxer's body).
-The boxer keeps their guard up and is prepared for the incoming blows while looking for opportunities to counter punch their opponent, who by mounting an offensive may have left themselves open to counters.
-By being in a defensive posture and being prepared for the incoming blows, the boxer decreases their chances of being caught with a clean flush blow, as ideally a significant portion of the punches will land on the boxer's hands and arms, or will miss completely as a result of the boxer slipping the punch.
-Additionally, if the opponent lacks stamina, their power will decrease throughout the fight and essentially "waste" many punches into the boxer's guard.
+The rope-a-dope is performed by boxers assuming a protected stance (in Ali's classic pose, pretending to be trapped and lying against the ropes, which allows some of the punch's energy to be absorbed by the ropes' elasticity rather than the boxer's body).
+The boxers keep their guard up and are prepared for the incoming blows while looking for opportunities to counter-punch their opponents, who by mounting an offensive may have left themselves open to counters.
+By being in a defensive posture and being prepared for the incoming blows, the boxers decrease their chances of being caught with a clean flush blow, as ideally a significant portion of the punches will land on the boxers' hands and arms, or will miss completely as a result of the boxers' slipping the punch.
+Additionally, if the opponents lack stamina, the power of their punches will decrease throughout the fight and they will essentially "waste" many punches into the boxer's guard.

-However, a boxer employing this tactic must have a strong chin, or capacity to withstand punishment and thus avoid being knocked down by those punches that do get through the boxer's defenses and land.
-Offensively, the boxer employing this tactic will look to exploit mistakes made in their opponent's attack by countering if the opponent has left himself or herself open.
-They will also look to mount short bursts of offensive attacks in between their opponent's attack, being sure to immediately get back in their defensive posture as to not leave themselves open to a counterattack.
+However, a boxer employing this tactic must have a "strong chin," or capacity to withstand punishment and thus avoid being knocked down by those punches that do get through the boxer's defenses and land.
+Offensively, boxers employing this tactic will look to exploit mistakes made in their opponent's attack by countering if the opponents have left themselves open.
+The boxers will also look to mount short bursts of offensive attacks in between their opponent's attack, being sure to immediately get back in their defensive posture as to not leave themselves open to a counterattack.